lazydynamics/Gears.jl/docs/src/design/tasks.md

 end
 ```

-### EventTask
+### EventJob
-Tasks that execute when specific conditions are met.
+Jobs that execute when specific conditions are met.

 **Behavior:**
 - Stores hash of observed object state